-However, one of the good things that I encountered throughout the year was about self-discovery.
-I spent plenty of time getting to know myself a little bit better, like things that I enjoyed having or stuff that I have always wanted to do but never had the chance.
+One of the good things that I encountered throughout the year was about self-discovery.
+I spent plenty of time getting to know myself a little bit better, like things that I enjoyed having or stuff that I’ve always wanted to do but never had the chance.
 When I did a makeover to this blog this year, it was pleasing to find that writing my profile and describing more about myself was easier.

-In late November 2016, we rescued a little black cat.
-We named him ‘Kuro’, which means dark/black in Japanese.
+In late November 2016, a little black cat was rescued.
+I named him ‘Kuro’, which means dark/black in Japanese.
 Baby Kuro, at 2 months old, was found trapped in the middle of a roundabout under a heavy downpour rain.
 His body was half drowned in a puddle, only hoping for luck not to be hit by any cars.
-We saw him and immediately parked our car and crossed the road to catch him.
 He was soaking wet and shivering.
-We brought him home, cleaned and fed him.
+Brought him home, cleaned and fed him.
 Then we took him to a clinic to check his overall condition – he was okay.
 We then decided to adopt him.